-This topic discusses security considerations related to unauthorized access to the editing and administration user interfaces of Episerver CMS, when running the Episerver Digital Experience Cloud Service.
+This topic discusses security considerations related to unauthorized access to the editing and administration user interfaces of Episerver CMS, when running the Episerver Customer-Centric Digital Experience Platform (DXP).

 Episerver is built to provide easy access for multiple editors to work with content across sites in a collaborative manner, using devices of their choice.
 This may in some instances raise concerns about unauthorized access to the editing and administration interfaces of Episerver CMS.

-Security and privacy are built into both the Episerver platform, and the Azure cloud services upon which the Episerver DXC Service is based.
+Security and privacy are built into both the Episerver platform, and the Azure cloud services upon which the Episerver DXP is based.
 Any feature that Episerver develops must meet the highest quality standards, including security measures.
 See Security.

 Below are some additional precautions to consider to prevent unauthorized access: